Our Pest guide

 Color: DARK to LIGHT GRAY Region: Calgary, AB, Canada

-Pigeons are feral –a domesticated animal gone back to being wild-and as such are very determined birds.
-They live near humans in the Calgary area because of the abundance of food.
+Pigeons are feral (a domesticated animal gone back to being wild) and are very determined birds.
+They live near humans in the Calgary area due to the abundance of food.
 A pigeon will roost and nest on signs, storefronts, apartment buildings, and other lofty urban places.

 Richardson’s Ground Squirrel (Gopher) - Spermophilus Richardsonii